 Walking a pet tortoise shouldn’t be necessary if it has a good-sized enclosure to explore with various enrichment toys.
 With sufficient space, tortoises can walk backward or forward and scale objects.

-How Fast Does a Tortoise Move?
+How Fast Do Tortoises Move?

-Tortoises have an average walking speed of between 0.2 and 0.5 km/h.
+Tortoises have an average walking speed of 0.2-0.5 km/h.

 Their metabolisms are slower than other mammals.
 While they can’t move as fast, they live longer.